Welcome to today's edition of the Rush 24-7 podcast.

 You need to upgrade.

-Of course, it won't work with Lion.
+If you use Quicken 2007 on your Mac, of course, it won't work with Lion.

-And Quicken's not gonna fix it.
+And Quicken's not going to fix it.

-I exported all my Quicken stuff to IBank and I imported it.
+I exported all my Quicken stuff to iBank and I imported it.

 Problem is that none of the memorized transactions arrived.

-I mean, if you just need a checkbook, write checks, keep track of stuff, uh, you can do that.
+I mean, if you just need a checkbook, write checks, keep track of stuff, you can do that.

-For example, in Quick, when you're writing a check, you gotta write your check to America Express, you type in AM, it all fills in.
+For example, in Quicken, when you're writing a check, you got to write your check to American Express.

-Type AM, it all fills a memorized transaction, all the address and so forth, and if they're a multi one, just scroll through to get the one you want.
+Type AM, it all fills a memorized transaction, all the address and so forth.

 None of that transferred in the import.